Universal Efimov spectra and fermionic doublets in highly mass-imbalanced cold-atom mixtures with van der Waals and

 While the understanding of the Efimov states has advanced considerably for the bosonic systems, less has been explored for systems involving identical fermions.
-In fermionic systems, the centrifugal barrier originating from the Pauli exclusion principle suppresses the formation of Efimov states for atoms with similar masses.
+In fermionic systems, the centrifugal barrier originating from the non-zero angular momentum due to the antisymmetrization suppresses the formation of Efimov states for atoms with similar masses, which accounts for the stability of the unitary Fermi gases~\cite{PhysRevA.67.010703,PhysRevLett.93.090404}.
 To overcome this, a mass-imbalanced mixture with a mass ratio exceeding 13.6 is required~\cite{efimov1973energy,PhysRevA.67.010703}.
 This condition is satisfied in cold-atom mixtures such as Yb-Li~\cite{PhysRevLett.106.205304,PhysRevA.96.032711,Dowd_2015,PhysRevX.10.031037}, Er–Li~\cite{ErLiFR1,ErLiFR2,kalia2025creationdegeneratebosebosemixture} and Dy–Li~\cite{DyLifeshbach}.
 In particular, broad Feshbach resonances have been observed for Er–Li~\cite{ErLiFR1,ErLiFR2} and Dy–Li~\cite{DyLifeshbach}, offering promising platforms for the near-future observation of the fermionic Efimov states of angular momentum $L=1$.
 However, Er and Dy atoms possess large magnetic dipole moments~\cite{Chomaz_2023}, making the dipole-dipole interaction comparable in strength to the van der Waals interaction.
 Due to the anisotropy of the dipole interaction, the total angular momentum $L$ is no longer a good quantum number, whereas its azimuthal value $M_z$ along the external magnetic field axis remains conserved~\cite{PhysRevLett.106.233201,PhysRevLett.107.233201,OiEndo2024}.
 This leads to a fundamental question: ``Does the universality of the Efimov states persist even in the presence of strong dipole interactions?
 How do the fermionic Efimov states differ from the bosonic ones?"